ZcashFoundation/zebra/book/src/user/docker.md

 - `LOG_COLOR`: Enables or disables log color.
 Example: `false`
 - `TRACING_ENDPOINT_ADDR`: Address for tracing endpoint.
 Example: `"0.0.0.0"`
 - `TRACING_ENDPOINT_PORT`: Port for tracing endpoint.
 Example: `3000`

+Specific tests are defined in `docker/test.env` file and can be enabled by setting the corresponding environment variable to `1`.

 ## Registries